Emergent Software

 on_premises_vpn_device config --peer cloud_vpn_gateway

-Moving application data to cloud storage services.
-This could involve syncing files to cloud storage, migrating blob data, or setting up file shares in the cloud.
+Storage migration involves moving application data to cloud storage services.
+This may include syncing files to cloud storage, migrating blob data, or setting up file shares in the cloud.

 # Sync files to cloud storage